GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - What are the settings?
 - The condition to be set is that the "Created By" of the pet must be the same as the "Current User."
-- You can find the answer on the next page.
+- You will find the answer on the next page.

 ![bg right w:450px](images/2022-11-12-21-13-57.png)